HL7/fhir-shorthand/input/pagecontent/reference.md

 In FHIR, extensions are represented as elements in pre-existing arrays designated for this purpose.
 Every resource has an extension and a modifierExtension array at the top level, inherited from DomainResource.
 Every element in the resource also has a pre-existing extension array, inherited from [Element](https://www.hl7.org/fhir/element.html).
 These arrays contain elements of the [data type Extension](https://www.hl7.org/fhir/extensibility.html).

-Specific extensions are created in FSH profiles using by [extension rules](#extension-rules).
-Similar to numerical array indices, square brackets are used in paths to indicate a member of the extension (or modifierExtension) array.
-However,extensions are referred to by name or by URL (Extension.url), not by number.
+In FSH, extensions are created using [extension rules](#extension-rules).
+These rules have the effect of adding the extension to the corresponding FHIR extension array, technically, by slicing that array.
+The extension is referred as a member of the extension array, using its name or URL in square brackets.

 <!-- However, extensions being very common in FHIR, FSH supports a compact syntax for paths that involve extensions.
 The compact syntax drops `extension[ ]` or `modifierExtension[ ]` (similar to the way the `[0]` index can be dropped).
 The only time this is not allowed is when dropping these terms creates a naming conflict.-->